gravitational/teleport/docs/2.7/ssh_rbac.md

     # port_forwarding controls whether TCP port forwarding is allowed
     port_forwarding: true

+    # determines if idle clients will be forcefully disconnected from any node
+    # in a cluster. this option overrides the global cluster setting.
+    # Examples: "30m", "1h" or "1h30m"
+    client_idle_timeout: never

+    # determines if the clients will be forcefully disconnected when their
+    # certificates expire in the middle of an active SSH session.
+    # this option overrides the global cluster setting.
+    disconnect_expired_cert: no

   # allow section declares a list of resource/verb combinations that are
   # allowed for the users of this role. by default nothing is allowed.
   allow:
     # logins array defines the OS logins a user is allowed to use.
-    # A few special variables are supported here (see below)
+    # a few special variables are supported here (see below)
     logins: [root, '{{internal.logins}}']

     # node labels that a user can connect to.
 The wildcard ('*') means "any node"